The 9 Best Books to Learn Japanese Fast

 Langoly is supported by our readers.
 We review products independently, but we may earn affiliate commissions if you buy through links on this page.
 As an Amazon Associate, Langoly earns from qualifying purchases.
 Please read our full disclosure for more information.

-Japanese can be complicated for language learners because it uses 3 different writing systems.
+Japanese is one of the most spoken languages in the world with over 125 million speakers.
+It can also be a complicated language to learn because it uses 3 different writing systems.
 Hiragana and katakana are native to Japan and help show the pronunciation of words, while kanji is taken from Chinese characters.
 A sentence in Japanese may involve 2 or 3 different writing styles!
 But no need to fear.
-By using some of the best Japanese books included on this list, you’ll be able to understand Japanese in no time.
+The books on this list will not only help you master Japanese writing, but also speaking, listening, reading, and more.

 In the table below, you’ll find 9 of the best books to learn Japanese.
 Scroll down to learn more about each option: